Atlantic Health Strategies

 From strategy through execution, Atlantic Health Strategies integrates compliance, operations, and growth into durable, measurable results.
 Let’s put our expertise to work for your organization.

-Operators often assume Licensed Alcohol and Drug Counselors (LADCs) sit under BBHL too.
+Founders often assume Licensed Alcohol and Drug Counselors (LADCs) sit under BBHL too.
 They do not.
-The Oklahoma Board of Licensed Alcohol and Drug Counselors has credentialed LADCs and CADCs separately for years.
+The Oklahoma State Board of Licensed Alcohol and Drug Counselors credentials LADCs and CADCs separately.

 How AHS Runs Licensure Projects: Oklahoma Against Virginia and Florida